 Bit Field Туре Reset Description 7:0 LOW_POW_MODE4 R/W 0x1B Set this register along with LOW_POWER1, LOW_POWER2 and LOW_POWER3 to enable Low Power Mode.
 All registers must be set together.
-Calibration must be performed after changing the operating mode: 0x14: Low Power Mode 0x1B: High Performance Mode (default) All other values are RESERVED Note: Must set CAL_EN to 0 and JESD_EN to 0 before changing this register.
+Calibration must be performed after changing the operating mode: 0x14 : Low Power Mode (only valid when sampling rate is less than or equal to 1 GSPS) 0x1B : High Performance Mode (default) All other values are RESERVED Note: Must set CAL_EN to 0 and JESD_EN to 0 before changing this register.